RobinTail/zod-sockets/README.md

 Every usage of `.emit()` and `.broadcast()` methods can potentially throw a `ZodError` on validation or an `Error` on timeout.
-Those errors are not handled by the library yet, not wrapped and not delegated to the `onError` hook, so they have to be handles in place using `try..catch` approach.
+Those errors are not handled by the library yet, not wrapped and not delegated to the `onError` hook, so they have to be handled in place using `try..catch` approach.

 ## Rooms